VideojogosLusofona/color-shape-links-ai-competition/doc/04_thinker.md

 guide shows how to get started quickly by simply dropping the new AI class in the [console app][console_folder] or [Unity app][unity_folder] folders.
-However, implementing a competitive AI thinker will most likely require to know a bit more about the @ref rules "source code rules and restriction" and about the @ref abstractthinker "AbstractThinker base class".
+However, implementing a competitive AI thinker will most likely require to know a bit more about the @ref rules "source code rules and restrictions" and about the @ref abstractthinker "AbstractThinker base class".
 Setting up a proper @ref devenv "development environment" and being able to adequately
 @ref testing "test" the developed code is also essential.
 This guide